carlos-urena/carlos-urena.github.io/graphics/planetoids/index.md

 # Procedural generation of planetoids.

 On this page, I explain how to use a procedural generation algorithm to create an indexed mesh that resembles a planet or _planetoid_.
-I start from a (high resolution) unit radius sphere and then I radially displace the vertexes using Perlin Noise.
+I start from a (high resolution) unit radius sphere and then I radially displace the vertexes using 3D Perlin Noise.
+This work is based on several papers and documents by Ken Perlin [[3]](#3) and Paul Bourke [[4]](#4).
 An example mesh (for a particular set of parameter values) is seen here:

 <center>
 <img src="imgs/img12.png" width="80%"/>